Photo of Anil K. Vassanji

 • Representation of a class of tenants before the N.Y.
 Court of Appeals concerning rent stabilization.

-• Filed amicus briefs in the D.C.
+• Submission of amicus briefs to the D.C.
 Circuit and U.S. Supreme Court, in support of Guantanamo detainees' habeas corpus challenges to their ongoing detention, on behalf of an expert in due process and civil commitment standards.

 Prior to joining Friedman Kaplan, Anil was an associate at Sullivan & Cromwell LLP.
 During his time there, he represented a wide range of corporate and individual clients on an array of civil and criminal disputes, including securities, environmental, class action, intellectual property, antitrust, appeals, cybersecurity, and regulatory matters.